davidcutting/ECE478-Project3/README.md

 ### Implementation

-This was implemented by using semaphors for synchronization and having 4 procedures QuestionStart(), QuestionDone(), AnswerStart(), and AnswerDone().
-Two seperate threads are created, the professor thread and student thread.
-If a question is being asked
+This was implemented by using semaphores for synchronization.
+We made four procedures: QuestionStart(), QuestionDone(), AnswerStart(), and AnswerDone().
+One thread is made for the professor, and any number of threads is made for the students.

 The challenge of this problem is to only allow one person to speak at a time, and have the professor answer each question.
 Each student must wait for their turn to ask the professor a question.
 We achieved this with the use of semaphores.

 Each time a student thread speaks, the other threads must wait to be signaled before executing.
 We used a semaphore called *speak* for this.
 At the end of their execution they signal, and the next thread is allowed to speak.